bradyhouse/house/fiddles/aws/vpc/vpc-nat-gateway-lab.md

 10. Can a NAT Gateway be used for IPv6 traffic?
 11. What is a `Blackhole` route?
 12. Can a NAT Gateway be used as a bastion server?
+13. Are NAT Gateways a single instance?
+14. Do NAT Gateways scale automatically?
+If so, by how much?
+15. Why should you establish multiple NAT Gateways in multiple AZs?

 ### Answers